kevin-persaud-davis/Full-Stack-Deep-Learning/README.md

 # Full-Stack-Deep-Learning
-ML experiment to a shipped product, with real-world impact.
-UC Berkley Class
+ML experiment to a shipped product, with real-world impact [UC Berkley Class].